Who Cares in the Climate Crisis? Gender, Rights, and Resilience

 As the world prepares for the next UN Climate Change Conference (COP), Make Mothers Matter (MMM) highlights a crucial yet overlooked truth: care is essential infrastructure.
 When floods destroy homes or heatwaves strain health systems, it is women, especially mothers, who hold families and communities together.
 Their unpaid and often invisible care work keeps societies functioning in times of crisis, yet it remains largely unsupported and undervalued in climate policy and financing.

-In her recent article, “Who Cares in the Climate Crisis?
+In her recent blog article, “Who Cares in the Climate Crisis?
 Gender, Rights, and Resilience,” Gizem Demir Nirennold, MMM Representative at the United Nations in Geneva, examines how climate change magnifies care burdens and deepens gender inequality.
 Drawing on international frameworks such as CEDAW General Recommendation No. 37 and the UNFCCC Gender Action Plan, she argues that without explicitly recognising and redistributing care responsibilities, climate action risks reinforcing existing injustices rather than remedying them.

 The article analyses two key case studies, the 2022 monsoon floods in Pakistan and gender-responsive cyclone shelters in Bangladesh, to show both the challenges and solutions.
 In Pakistan, floods transformed everyday care into emergency survival, as disrupted health services and displacement intensified women’s unpaid work and jeopardised their health and safety.
 Bangladesh, by contrast, demonstrates how gender-sensitive planning and women’s leadership can reduce risks and strengthen community resilience when care is centred in adaptation design.